horeaporutiu/VSCodeTutorial/README.md

   ca-org1:
     url: http://localhost:32822
 ```
-Nice.
+4. Great job.
 Save the file.

 ## Step 9.
 Invoke Smart Contract
 ![packageFile](/docs/invoke.gif)

 Ok, so we've instantiated our contract, created our identity, so now what?
-Well now, let's actually invoke it!
-To do this, we will need a script.
+Well now, let's actually invoke the functions in our contract!
+To do this,
-That's where our `invoke.js` comes in.
-Let's take a look at this file.
-After importing the `fabric-network` module, we use the identity stored
-in the `_idwallet` to connect to our fabric network.
-This happens on
-this line
+we will need to invoke a script from our `VSCodeLocalNetwork` directory.

+1. From our git clone, we should have a file called `invoke.js`.
+Let's examine this file.

+2. After we create an instance of the `fabric-network`, we connect to the network with the following code:
 ```
 await gateway.connect(connectionProfile, connectionOptions);
 ```

-Notice here that our connection profile is the `network.yaml` file that
-we updated in the previous step, and the `connectionOptions` is an object
-which contains the credentials from our `./_idwallet` directory.
-After we
+Notice here that the connection profile is the `network.yaml` file that we updated in the previous step, and the `connectionOptions` is an object which contains the credentials from our `_idwallet` directory.

-connect to the network, we need to specify the channel to connect to, which
+3. After we connect to the network, we need to specify the channel to connect to, which
 in our case happens to be `mychannel`.
 This line connects to our channel:

 ```
 const network = await gateway.getNetwork('mychannel');
 ```

-Our channel may
-have many contracts installed, so in the next line, we specify which contract
+4. Our channel may have many contracts installed, so in the next line, we specify which contract
 to invoke.
-Which in our case, is `demoContract`.
+In our case, this is `demoContract`.

 ```
 const contract = await network.getContract('demoContract');
 ```

- The final part
-of our script picks which function to invoke, and specifies the arguments.
+5. The final part of our script picks which function to invoke, and specifies the arguments.
 In
 our case we are invoking `transaction1` with an arg of `hello` as can be seen
 here: